wmde/wikibase-release-pipeline/docs/adr/0002-tarball-hosting.md

 ## Decision

-* Wikibase release artifacts will be hosted on the foundation controlled domain https://releases.wikimedia.org/wikibase/
+* Wikibase release artifacts will be hosted on the WMF-controlled domain https://releases.wikimedia.org/.

 ## Consequences

 * A new release group called `releasers-wikibase` will be created for access to the repository
-* An [SRE-Access-Request] will be created for the hike team members to be added to
+* An [SRE-Access-Request] will be created, and the hike team members will be added as initial maintainers.
+The group will be later on expanded to cover other relevant WMDE staff.
+* Publishing step of Wikibase release pipeline will be adjusted to publish tarball release artifacts to https://releases.wikimedia.org/wikibase/ (or similar directory - final name to be defined during the implementation).

 [SRE-Access-Request]: https://phabricator.wikimedia.org/tag/sre-access-requests/